philzook58/philzook58.github.io/_posts/2025-12-15-kd_microlean.md

 &#x22A8;ForAll([x, y], Implies(x != 0, (y*x)/x == y))

 Through filthy dirty trickery lookup up the stack, the expression is interpreted in the current python environment.
-When it hits a constant it doesn't know.
+When the lean syntax interpreter hits a constant it doesn't know, it looks it up.
 The relevant function that implements this is in `kdrag.utils`

 ```python
 def calling_globals_locals():